simplocms/docs/docs/modules/database.md

 ### Running Migrations

 After what you generated database migration and modify everything, how you need, then you will probably want to run these migrations.
-If yes, then you can use the following Artisan Console command:
+For running it, then you can use the following Artisan Console command:

 ```text
 php artisan module:migrate Blog